sustrik/cartesian/README.md

 }
 ```

 And that's all, folks.
-Cartesian can be used to produce for tests in a test suite, bunch of processes running on a machine, bunch of machines running in a clster and so on.
+Cartesian can be used to produce for tests in a test suite, bunch of processes running on a machine, bunch of machines running in a cluster and so on.
 Enjoy!